LKygo/Ratify-Mobile/README.md

 # Ratify-Mobile
 Ratify prototype

-This is a front end prototype of the Ratify app and what it is ebvisioned to be
+This is a front end prototype of the Ratify app and what it is envisioned to be